United Baltic Duchy

-The proposed ideas for the new state included the creation of a Duchy of Courland and Semigallia and of a Duchy of Estonia and Livonia, which would be in personal union with the Kingdom of Prussia.
+The proposed ideas for the new state included the creation of a Duchy of Courland and Semigallia, and of a Duchy of Estonia and Livonia, which would be in personal union with the Kingdom of Prussia.

+Some historians have claimed that the state received formal recognition from the German Empire; however, Germany was defeated, the Emperor Wilhelm II abdicated, the Empire capitulated, and the World War ended just a few weeks later, in November 1918, making the planned German Baltic client state irrelevant as well.

 Background

-During World War I, the German Imperial Army had occupied the Courland Governorate of the Russian Empire by the autumn of 1915.
-The front stabilised along the Riga–Daugavpils–Baranovichi Line.
+During World War I, the Imperial German Army had occupied the Courland Governorate of the Russian Empire by the autumn of 1915.
+The front then stabilised along the Riga–Daugavpils–Baranovichi Line.